 This curve that starts slowly before taking off can occur for a few different reasons.
 It can be that a task is very complicated to understand at first, but once a few difficult concepts are understood, then things become easy.
-There also could have been some stimulus, such as gamification, that caused the learner to suddenly become interested, resulting in a learning curve steep and tall.
+There also could have been some additional pedagogical intervention, such as gamification, that caused the learner to suddenly become interested, resulting in a learning curve steep and tall.

 This curve combines elements of the other two.
 It can represent a task that takes time to learn but accelerates quickly after that until another difficulty is faced.
 This type of curve should be made steeper by addressing the lulls when the learner is either not engaged or can’t understand topics that are too difficult.

-A complex curve can show different speeds of student learning until a skill is mastered.
+A complex curve can show different speeds of student pedagogy until a skill is mastered.
 Once a skill is mastered, it can still keep moving.
 This type of curve is more realistic, especially for corporate training environments where learners have to negotiate various priorities in addition to their learning requirements.

 Now that we’ve defined what a learning curve is and seen some different shapes for learning curves, you may be wondering what the point of having them is.
 Let’s take a minute and see why it matters to use learning curves.

 Learning curves can be a good way to measure performance that allows learners and stakeholders to see forward progress.
 This gives a psychological boost to the learner because they can graphically see the results of their hard work.

 Learning curves also help in forecasting how learners should progress through a course on average.
 We should expect that a certain amount of knowledge will be gained in each lesson of a course.
 This allows us to design learning strategies that move at an orderly rate that is neither too fast nor too slow for average learners.

 So, we can now see why using the concept of learning curves can be advantageous.
 Let’s go on to see how applying learning curves in an online training course can be done effectively.